publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch25/schII/m__us_usc_t2_s1532.md

     (b) __Promulgation__

-        In promulgating a general notice of proposed rulemaking or a final rule for which a statement under subsection (a) of this section is required, the agency shall include in the promulgation a summary of the information contained in the statement.
+        In promulgating a general notice of proposed rulemaking or a final rule for which a statement under subsection (a) is required, the agency shall include in the promulgation a summary of the information contained in the statement.

     (c) __Preparation in conjunction with other statement__

-        Any agency may prepare any statement required under subsection (a) of this section in conjunction with or as a part of any other statement or analysis, provided that the statement or analysis satisfies the provisions of subsection (a) of this section.
+        Any agency may prepare any statement required under subsection (a) in conjunction with or as a part of any other statement or analysis, provided that the statement or analysis satisfies the provisions of subsection (a).

 ([Pub.
 L. 104–4, title II, § 202][/us/pl/104/4/s202], Mar.
 22, 1995, [109 Stat.
 64][/us/stat/109/64].)